-To ensure effective management of municipal 74expenditure Ex75penditure Mana76gement 73 Financial Viability and Financial Management To ensu77re a financially viable muni78cipality Expenditure M79anagement Financial Viability and Management Build the capacity of the SCM Section and Improve turnaround time Percentage or number of Responses of the unit on the service delivery items, TURN ARROUND TIME MUST BE SHORTENED.
-Strictly stick to the 3 days turn around turn of service in SCM.
-R 500 000,00 CFO 74 Financial Viability and Financial Management To e80nsure a financially viable municipality Expenditure Management Financial Viability and Management Purchase Financial Accounting Software Package Migration to SOLAR Purchase the software to migrate to SOLAR, which will now enable seamless integration and direct reporting.
-R 6 500 000,00 CFO 75 BASIC SERVICE DELIVERY AND INFRASTRUCTURE To ensure provision of social services to communities A long and healthy life for all residents Protection of the poor To ensure sustainable provision of safe reliable and quality water to the community Indigent Register 5 809 households 6000 kl per household Ward Councilor to submit 305 qualifying households per ward to the Indigent Register office.
-R32 000 000 (part) 1.
-Ward Councilors (Make the list available) 2.
-Indigent Register office (Approve the list) 3.
+73 Financial Viability and To ensure effective management of municipal 74expenditure Ex75penditure Mana76gement To ensu77re a financially Financial Viability Build the capacity Strictly stick to the 3 R 500 000,00 CFO 73 Financial Management viable muni78cipality Expenditure M79anagement and Management of the SCM Section and Improve turnaround time Percentage or number of Responses of the unit on the service delivery items, TURN ARROUND TIME MUST BE SHORTENED. days turn around turn of service in SCM.
+K 300 000,00 CFO 74 Financial Viability and Financial Management To e80nsure a financially viable municipality Expenditure Management Financial Viability and Management Purchase Financial Accounting Software Package Migration to SOLAR Purchase the software to migrate to SOLAR, which will now enable seamless integration and direct reporting.
+R 6 500 000,00 CFO 75 BASIC SERVICE DELIVERY AND INFRASTRUCTURE To ensure provision of social services to communities A long and healthy life for all residents Protection of the poor To ensure sustainable provision of safe reliable and quality water to the community Indigent Register 5 809 households 6000 kl per household 1.
+Ward Councilor to submit 305 qualifying households per ward to the Indigent Register office.
+R32 000 000 (part) 2.
+Ward Councilors (Make the list available) Indigent Register office (Approve the list) 3.
 Finance(Fund the list) 4.
 Water Section (Implement the program) 5.
 Internal Audit(quality control) 76 BASIC SERVICE DELIVERY AND INFRASTRUCTURE To ensure provision of social services to communities Creating sustainable communities.
 Protection of the poor To ensure sustainable provision of electricity to the community.
 Indigent Register 5 809 households 50kw per household.
-Ward Councilor to submit 305 qualifying households per ward to the Indigent Register office.
-R32 000 000(part) Ward Councilors Indigent Register office Finance Electricity Section (quality control) 77 BASIC SERVICE DELIVERY AND INFRASTRUCTURE To ensure environmental sustainability in Ngwathe Clean and healthy communities.
+1. Ward Councilor to submit 305 qualifying households per ward to the Indigent Register office.
+R32 000 000(part) 2.
+Indige office 3.
+Finance 4.
+Electric (quality of Councilors nt Register ce city Section control) 77 BASIC SERVICE DELIVERY AND INFRASTRUCTURE To ensure environmental sustainability in Ngwathe Clean and healthy communities.
 To ensure sustainable provision of refuse removal.
-Indigent Register 5 809 households Ward Councilor to submit 305 qualifying households to the Indigent Register office.
-R32 000 000 (part) Ward Councilors Indigent Register office Finance Electricity Section
+Indigent Register 5 809 households 1.
+Ward Councilor to submit 305 qualifying households to the Indigent Register office.
+R32 000 000 (part) 2.
+Indige office3.
+Finance Councilors nt Register ee city Section

-KPA: GOOD GOVERNANCE AND COMMUNITY PARTICIPATION: MUNICIPAL MANAGER'S OFFICE
+KPA: GOOD GOVERNANCE AND COMMUNITY PARTICIPATION: MUNICIPAL MANAGER'SOFFICE